nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

    - Cons: Many new methods to be implemented, which affects code readability.

 **Note that**:
+* Event list should contain existing events with date and time to view the calendar.
 * Input of the both academic years should be double digit, e.g ay/07-08, ay/19-20.
 * `acadamic year` is parsed in `CalendarParser` and only one year is returned to `CalendarCommandInterpreter` according to the semester input by the user, i.e s/1 ay/19-20 would return year = 19, s/2 ay/19-20 would return year = 20.